advantageous/qbit/README.md

 Many POJOs behind one response queue and many receive queues.
 There may be one thread for all responses or not.
 They also can be one receive queue.

 **Queue**
 A thread managing a queue.
 It supports batching.
 It has events for empty, reachedLimit, startedBatch, idle.
 You can listen to these events from services that sit behind a queue.
 You don't have to use Services.
 You can use Queue's direct.
+In QBit, you have sender queues and recievers queues.
+They are seperated to support micro-batching.

 **ServiceServer**
-ServiceBundle that is exposed to REST and WebSocket communication
+ServiceBundle that is exposed to REST and WebSocket communication.

 **EventBus**
-EventBus is a way to send a lot of messages to services that may be loosely coupled
+EventBus is a way to send a lot of messages to services that may be loosely coupled.

 **ClientProxy**
-Way to invoke service through async interface, service can be inproc (same process) or remoted over WebSocket.
+ClientProxy is a way to invoke service through async interface, service can be inproc (same process) or remoted over WebSocket.

 **Non-blocking**
 QBit is a non-blocking lib.
 You use CallBacks via Java 8 Lambdas.
 You can also send event messages and get replies.
 Messaging is built into the system so you can easily coordinate complex tasks.
+QBit takes an object-oriented approach to service development so services look like normal Java services that you already write, but the services live behind a queue/thread.
+This is not a new concept.
+Micorsoft did this with DCOM/COM and called it active objects.
+Akka does it with actors and called them strongly typed Actors.
+The important concepts is that you get the speed of reactive and actor style messaging but you develop in a natural OOP approach.
+QBit is not the first.
+QBit is not the only.

 **Speed**
-There is a lot of room for improvement with Speed.
-But already QBit is VERY fast.
- 200M+ TPS inproc ping pong, 10M-20M+ TPS event bus, 500K TPS RPC calls over WebSocket/JSON, etc.
+QBit is VERY fast.
+There is a of course a lot of room for improvement.
+But already 200M+ TPS inproc ping pong, 10M-20M+ TPS event bus, 500K TPS RPC calls over WebSocket/JSON, etc.
-More work needs to be done to improve speed, but now it is fast enough where I am working more with usability.
+More work needs to be done to improve speed, but now it is fast enough where we are focusing more on usability.
+The JSON support uses Boon by default which is up to 4x faster than other JSON parsers for the REST/JSON, WebSocket/JSON use case.

-### QBit CURLable REST services example
+### CURLable REST services example

 Talk is cheap.
 Let's look at some code.
 You can get a detailed walk through in the Wiki.
 We have a lot of documentation already.

+We will create a service that is exposed through REST/JSON.

 To query the size of the todo list: